 Aetna considers anakinra experimental and investigational for use in combination with TNF blocking agents (e.g., Enbrel (etanercept) or Remicade (infliximab)) because the safety and effectiveness of such combination therapy has not been established.

-Aetna considers anakinra experimental and investigational for all other indications, including any of the following diseases/disorders, because the safety and effectiveness of anakinra for these indications has not been established.
+Aetna considers anakinra experimental and investigational for all other indications, including any of the following diseases/disorders (not an all-inclusive list), because the safety and effectiveness of anakinra for these indications has not been established.

 The U.S. Food and Drug Administration (FDA) approved Amgen Inc.’s Kineret (anakinra) for the treatment of moderately to severely active rheumatoid arthritis (RA) in adult patients who have failed 1 or more disease-modifying anti-rheumatic drugs (DMARDs).